TurtleKingCode/element-guess/README.md

 4. I assume that the folder was added by Repl.it when I transfered my repository there.
 5. Anyways, nothing there is important to me...
 All you have to pay attention are the three files below it
 6. Those being...
 	a.`main.py` Which is where the front of my progrom is.
-You have to run this file not the others. b.`Reponces.py`: This is where I stored all the functionality of the Code.
-Where the game was set up, and it contains the code that runs Clyde b.`Elem.py`: This is where I stored all the Elements of the Periodic table, and their information.
+You have to run this file not the others.<br>
+	b.`Reponces.py`: This is where I stored all the functionality of the Code.
+Where the game was set up, and it contains the code that runs Clyde<br>
+	b.`Elem.py`: This is where I stored all the Elements of the Periodic table, and their information.<br>